EDHE08232001/careerWinner/README.md

 # Career Winner WeChat Mini-Program Documentation

+## Overview

+The **Career Winner WeChat Mini-Program** offers a user-friendly platform for career-related and personal assessments.
+This README provides an overview of the app's structure, key components, best practices for developing and enhancing WeChat Mini-Programs, details on what has been completed so far, and what remains to be done.

 ## Code Authors:

 - Edward He
 - Jiade Wang

-## Overview

-The **Career Winner WeChat Mini-Program** offers a user-friendly platform for career-related and personal assessments.
-This README provides an overview of the app's structure, key components, and best practices for developing and enhancing WeChat Mini-Programs.

 ## Project Structure

 ### 1. **App Configuration (`app.js`, `app.json`)**

-WeChat Mini-Programs are configured using `app.js` and `app.json`.
-These files define the overall app behavior, navigation settings, and global configurations.

 #### `app.js`

 The entry point of the mini-program.
 It runs when the app starts.